glouppe/info8010-deep-learning/lecture11.md

 class: middle

-These results are not satisfactory because the density model on the latent space is **too simple and inadequate**.
+.alert[These results are not satisfactory because the density model on the latent space is .bold[too simple and inadequate].

-Building a good model in latent space amounts to our original problem of modeling an empirical distribution, although it may now be in a lower dimension space.
+Building a good model in latent space amounts to our original problem of modeling an empirical distribution, although it may now be in a lower dimension space.]

 .footnote[Credits: Francois Fleuret, [Deep Learning](https://fleuret.org/dlc/), UNIGE/EPFL.]